meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 ## Abstract

-This CIP proposes standard APIs for Canton Network tokens so that wallets and apps can use them and build on them in a uniform way.
+This CIP proposes standard APIs for Canton Network tokens so that wallets and apps can use them and build on them in a uniform way, i.e., working only against the standard APIs without depending on the specifics of an individual asset.
 The APIs enable three key functionalities:
 (1) wallets can serve a portfolio view with transaction history, (2) investors can use wallets to initiate free-of-payment and delivery-vs-payment (DVP) transfers,